 |Kids wearing Zoot Suits in Chicago, Chicago, 1941 (Library of Congress).|

 After dark, the Kormoran crew sights another ship and shells it.
-This ship, unlike the Afric Star, gets off a distress call which the Kormoran can't jam.
-Once again the Kormoran crew boards, and, helped by the code books taken earlier in the day from the Afric Star, identifies the ship as the 5273 ton British freighter Eurolychus.
+This ship, unlike the Afric Star, gets off a distress call that the Kormoran can't jam.
+Once again the Kormoran crew boards, and, helped by the codebooks taken earlier in the day from the Afric Star, identifies the ship as the 5273-ton British freighter Eurolychus.
 It is carrying bombers for Ghana (the Gold Coast).
-Detmers sinks this ship with a torpedo as well and takes four British and 39 Chinese crew prisoner (there are 10 deaths and 28 survivors are picked up later by a passing Spanish freighter).
-Detmers has to leave the scene quickly because, responding to the distress calls, HMS Nofolk and Devonshire show up.
+Detmers sinks this ship with a torpedo as well and takes four British and 39 Chinese crew prisoners (there are 10 deaths and 28 survivors are picked up later by a passing Spanish freighter).
+Detmers has to leave the scene quickly because, responding to the distress calls, HMS Norfolk and Devonshire show up.
 One of the men who is rescued by the Spanish ship, Frank Laskier, later becomes a propaganda hero for the merchant marine.
 Fortunately for the Kormoran, it outruns the Royal Navy ships in the darkness.

 U-93 (Kptlt.
 Claus Korth), operating in the Northwest Approaches, has a big day.
-It sinks 4929 ton Greek freighter Aikatern, 5886 ton British freighter King Robert, and 10,468 ton British tanker W.B.
+It sinks 4929 ton Greek freighter Aikatern, 5886-ton British freighter King Robert, and 10,468-ton British tanker W.B.
 Walker.
 All three ships are part of Convoy SC 19.
-Everybody on the King Robert and Aikatern survives, while four men perish on the Walker.
+Everybody on King Robert and Aikatern survives, while four men perish on the Walker.

 U-94 (Kptlt.
 Herbert Kuppisch) is operating in the same general area as U-93.
-It torpedoes and sinks 4353 ton British freighter West Wales.
-The West Wales is a straggler from Convoy SC 19.
+It torpedoes and sinks 4353-ton British freighter West Wales.
+West Wales is a straggler from Convoy SC 19.
 There are 16 deaths and 21 survivors, rescued by the convoy escorts HMS Antelope and Anthony.